bonn0062/GSoD/absolute_beginners.rst

   (6, 1)

-You can also expand an array by inserting a new axis at a specified position with np.expand_dims.
+You can also expand an array by inserting a new axis at a specified position with **np.expand_dims**.

 For example, if you start with this array: